-in Bee Cave, TX
+in Bee Cave, TX and Kyle, TX

 There are two distinct "phases" of orthodontic treatment that we offer to our young patients.
 Early treatment, or phase I orthodontics, is when we intervene at a young age while many baby teeth are still present to address a problem that could potentially get worse without correction.
 Whereas, phase II orthodontics is designed to correct orthodontic concerns in adolescents with mostly or all permanent teeth present.
 At Boss Orthodontics, we are all about creating long-term, healthy smiles.